brown-ccv/react-volume-viewer/README.md

   /** The model to be displayed and it's related information */
   model: PropTypes.shape({
-    /**
-     * The current color map applied by the transferFunction.
-REQUIRED *
-     *  name: Common name of the color map
+    /** Common name of the color map applied by the transfer function.
+REQUIRED */
-     *  path: Path to the color map src
-     */
-    colorMap: PropTypes.exact({
+    colorMap: PropTypes.string.isRequired,
-      name: PropTypes.string,
-      path: PropTypes.string,
-    }).isRequired,

     /** Channel to load data from (R:1, G:2, B:3)*/
     channel: PropTypes.number,